mbcruz96/Portfolio/README.md

 - Dataset: COCO, MSVDQA
 - [Code](https://github.com/mbcruz96/BLIP2.git)

-**Generative Digit AutoEncoder**
+**Generative Digit Autoencoder**
 - Using the MNIST dataset, an autoencoder model was implemented that predicts what digit a photo contains
-- The model encodes the image into a latent space and decodes a representation of the original image with upsampling
+- The model encodes the image into a latent space and decodes a representation of the original image with up sampling
 - [Code](https://github.com/mbcruz96/AutoEncoder)

 **Otsu Thresholding**